pitastrudl/wekanwiki/OAuth2.md

 ## 6) Set your Full Name

-Currently Full Name is not preserved, so you need to change it at your username / Profile.
+Currently Full Name is not preserved, so you need to change it.

+1) Click `Your username / Profile`

+2) Add info and Save.

 <img src="https://wekan.github.io/oauth2-profile-settings.png" width="60%" alt="Wekan login to Rocket.Chat" />